I want to join DMAR. How do I apply for membership?

 When must continuing education be completed?

-- Before renewing any active three year license
+- Before renewing an active three-year license

-- Before applying to re-activate a second or subsequent inactive three year license
+- Before applying to re-activate a second or subsequent inactive three-year license

 - Before applying to reinstate an expired license to active status